Configure Site Mesh Group

 field is populated as IPsec by default.

-The site status shows the status of the IPsec tunnel between the CEs.
-Apart from connected REs, you can monitor all CE sites that it connects to using IPsec.
+The site dashboard page shows the status of the IPsec tunnel between CEs.
+Apart from the connected REs, you can also monitor all CE sites that it connects to using IPsec.

 -